jpouch/qPCR-Biomark/README.md

 pre_process_data.txt contains different information concerning the csv file extracted from Fluidigm Real-Time PCR Analysis software.
 Procedure to add efficiency values is also described (necessary if working with the Pfaffl's normalization method).

-open_data.R is a simple R script with a single command line to open the csv file, remove unused rows, assign type of data per column and which value to consider as NA.
+open_data.R is a simple R script with a single command line to open the csv file, remove unused rows, assign type of data per column and which value to consider as NA (i. e.
+999).
 Data set may contain unvalid Ct values (Ct value different from 999 but with Fail status).
 Command lines to replace these values with NA are described.

 #### Normalization